lj0s-sh/fragments/README.md

 This is a collection of artifacts from my journey through offensive security.
 Inside you'll find:

-- 📄 **Articles** — deeper explorations into security concepts
+- 🪶 **Essays** — raw reflections on smaller topics
 - 📓 **Notes** — technical findings and scattered knowledge
-- 🪶 **Essays** — raw reflections on smaller topics
-- 🛠️ **Tools** — scripts, exploits, utilities built along the way
-- 🗺️ **Write-ups** — walkthroughs from labs, CTFs, and real-world findings
-- 📑 **Journal** — fragments from my learning process, daily struggles, and progress
+- 📑 **Logs** — fragments from my learning process, daily struggles, and progress

 Each file is a trace — not a polished endpoint.
 This repository is not a manual.
 It’s a breadcrumb trail.